TelegramMessenger/Telegram-iOS/README.md

 1. We recommend to use Xcode's group-feature to create a group for 3rd-party-libraries similar to the structure of our files on disk.
 For example,  similar to the file structure in 2.3 above, our projects have a group called `Vendor`.
 2. Make sure the `Project Navigator` is visible (⌘+1)
+3. The SDK comes in three flavours:
+	1. Full featured `HockeySDK.embeddedframework`
+	2. Crash reporting only `HockeySDK.framework` in the subfolder `HockeySDKCrashOnly`
-3. The SDK comes in two flavours: full featured `HockeySDK.embeddedframework` and crash reporting only `HockeySDK.framework` in the subfolder `HockeySDKCrashOnly` (which is required to be used for extensions!).
+	3. Crash reporting only for extensions `HockeySDK.framework` in the subfolder `HockeySDKCrashOnlyExtension` (which is required to be used for extensions when build into native frameworks).

 	Our examples will use the full featured one.
 4. Drag & drop `HockeySDK.embeddedframework` from your window in the `Finder` into your project in Xcode and move it to the desired location in the `Project Navigator` (e.g. into the group called `Vendor`)
 5. A popup will appear.
 Select `Create groups for any added folders` and set the checkmark for your target.
 Then click `Finish`.